jamesadhitthana/aerate/README.md

 ![aerate-hardware-gallery](https://raw.githubusercontent.com/jamesadhitthana/aerate/main/Documentation/hardware%20aerate%20james%20adhitthana.PNG?token=AINQE25IGVJUBHVKCWLEFX27RCCYG)

-# Software: Aerate Web App Dashboard
+# Software: aerate Web App Dashboard

 On the other hand, the software component is a web app.
 It is responsible for receiving data on the database, processing it with multiple calculations, and then visualizing it to inform the user of the US Air Quality Index, air quality score, pollutant concentration, humidex, and other relevant information.